 Right to Play is a global organization, using the transformative power of play to educate and empower children and youth.
 Through playing sports and games, it teaches children essential life skills that will help them overcome the effects of poverty, conflict, and disease so that they can create better futures and drive lasting social change in their communities and beyond.

 In each shipment to Ghana, USACF includes soccer balls for Right to Play volunteers.
 Right to Play runs a remarkable program that engages students in sports, learning, and reading.

 Ubank is the bank of the miners of Eastern Cape and was created by National Union of Mineworkers and the South African Chamber of Mines.
 Ubank and its Teba Trust unit are USACF’s working partners in the province of Eastern Cape.
 They receive and distribute the contents of the containers.
-In October 2016, USACF sent our fifth container to South Africa.
+In 2018 USACF sent our sixth container to South Africa.
 USACF also provides Ubank with soccer balls in partnership the One World Play Project.
 Ubank has set up a regional soccer tournament for its secondary schools that runs every August.

 Ubank is also working with another USACF partner, MIT, to design and build environmental sound and cost efficient classroom blocks.
 Ubank has already been instrumental in building several classrooms.